 N1103.8 Pools, inground permanently installed spas (Mandatory).
-Pools and inground permanently installed spas shall be provided with energy-conserving measures in accordance with Sections N1103.8.1 through N1103.8.3.
-N1103.8.1 Pool-Heaters.
+Pools and inground permanently installed spas shall comply with Sections N1103.8.1 through N1103.8.3.

+N1103.8.1 Heaters.
 All heaters shall be equipped with a readily accessible on-off switch that is mounted outside of the heater to allow shutting off the heater without adjusting the thermostat setting.
 Gas-fired heaters shall not be equipped with constant burning pilot lights.

 N1103.8.2 Time switches.
-Time switches or other control methods that can automatically turn off and on heaters and pumps according to a preset schedule shall be installed on all swimming pool-heaters and pumps.
+Time switches or other control method that can automatically turn off and on heaters and pumps according to a preset schedule shall be installed on all heaters and pumps.
 Heaters, pumps and motors that have built-in timers shall be deemed in compliance with this requirement.